-In the 1990s, ICRI Europe received funding from the European Union to create a coordinated network of youth councils in Eastern and Western Europe.
+ICRI has worked with various government and NGO agencies in Sweden for more than 30 years.
+In the 1990s, ICRI received funding from the European Union to create a coordinated network of youth councils in Eastern and Western Europe.
 ICRI continues to provide training on youth development and child advocacy to these councils and to community-based organizations serving European youth.

-- Over 5000 teachers have received training from ICRI Europe on global best practices in early childhood development.
+- 5,000 teachers have received training from ICRI on global best practices in early childhood development.